Page Avenue: Background

 Prior to the formation of Story of the Year, its members had played in local bands as early as 1995: Dan Marsala and Ryan Phillips in 67 North, Phillips and Josh Wills in Means Well, and Phillips and Adam Russell in Locash.
 With Marsala on drums and Phillips on guitar, the pair formed Bigbluemonkey.
 Soon afterwards, John Taylor and Perry West joined the band on vocals and bass, respectively.
 After performing in St. Louis, Missouri, and touring the Midwest, the group released two EPs: Three Days Broken in 1998 and Truth in Separation in 1999.
 Following high school graduation, the members were able to focus on the band.
 Shortly afterwards, Taylor and West left the group resulting in Marsala shifting from drums to vocals.
 Wills and Russell joined the group on drums and bass, respectively.

 Since Means Well, Wills had been a close friend of Marsala and Phillips, following Bigbluemonkey on road trips and acting as their drum technician.
 Prior to joining, Russell was originally a guitarist and had no experience on bass.
 In February 2002, they recruited guitarist Greg Haupt, formerly of Disturbing the Peace, and released the Story of the Year EP.
 In May, the band performed at a local radio festival, Pointfest.
 The group sneaked into Goldfinger's tour bus while the band was playing and left copies of a home video that featured pranks akin to Jackass and a live show.
 In June, the group moved to Orange County, California, and built their own practice space.
 Two weeks later, they were contacted by Goldfinger's manager John Reese, who informed them the band wanted to take them on tour.

 Partway through the tour, Goldfinger frontman John Feldmann said that he wanted to produce their demos to try to attract a record deal.
 They did pre-production acoustically, and tracked demos of "Until the Day I Die" and "Anthem of Our Dying Day" in the process.
 Following the tour's conclusion, Feldmann showed the home video to major label Maverick Records, for whom he acted as a talent scout.
-In September, the group changed their name to Story of the Year to avoid confusion with another band called Big Blues Monkey, and at the urging of Feldmann, who disliked the name.
+In September, the group changed their name from Bigbluemonkey to Story of the Year at the urging of Feldmann, who disliked the name.
+At the time, they claimed they had discovered that a blues group named Big Blue Monkey already existed.
+Later, on their podcast Page Avenue Crew, they clarified that they just did not care for the name and had just made up the excuse of another band having the same name.
 In October, the band signed to Maverick Records following a showcase.
 In the process, Reese became their manager.